graphql/graphql.github.io/src/content/faq/General.md

 ## Does GraphQL replace REST?

 No, not necessarily.
-They both handle APIs and [serve the same purpose](/learn/thinking-in-graphs/#business-logic-layer) from a business perspective.
-GraphQL is considered an alternative to REST, but it’s not a definitive replacement.
+They both handle APIs and can [serve similar purposes](/learn/thinking-in-graphs/#business-logic-layer) from a business perspective.
+GraphQL is often considered an alternative to REST, but it’s not a definitive replacement.

 GraphQL and REST can actually co-exist in your stack.
 For example, you can abstract REST APIs behind a [GraphQL server](https://www.howtographql.com/advanced/1-server/).
 This can be done by masking your REST endpoint into a GraphQL endpoint using [root resolvers](/learn/execution/#root-fields-resolvers).